Sue: Ooh, new title sequence.

-Sue: I don’t think I like this JNT character very much.
+Sue: I don’t think I like this JN-T character very much.
 How long does he stay for?
-I can’t believe he killed off K9.
+I can’t believe he killed K9.
 What a ****.

 The camera zooms out until the Doctor and Romana are framed by animated stars.

-Me: You’ll know what they used to do that.
-It begins with a Q.
+Me: I bet you’ll know what they used to create that special effect.
+It begins with the letter Q.

 Me: That’s the one.

 Sue: Quantel was very expensive.
 It still is.
-It must have cost them a fortune.
+It must have cost the BBC a fortune.

-Me: It was the first time Quantel was used in a BBC drama, I think.
+Me: This is the first time Quantel was used in a BBC drama, I think.
 Top of the Pops used it a lot as well, of course.

-Sue: It hasn’t stood the test of time.
-It’s very dated.
-You’d think twice about using that effect on YouTube nowadays.
+Sue: It hasn’t stood the test of time, has it?
+It’s dated badly.
+You’d even think twice about using that effect on YouTube nowadays.

 When we arrive on the planet Argolis, the first thing Sue notices is Peter Howell’s music.

-Sue: I don’t like the incidental music.
+Sue: I don’t like the incidental music very much.
 It isn’t incidental for a start.
-It sounds like the sort of crap you’d listen to.
+It sounds like the sort of crap you listen to.
 Tangerine ****ing Dream.
 I still haven’t forgiven you for taking me to see them in Manchester.
 Worst gig ever.
 Ooh, is that Oliver Reed?

-She’s referring to Brock, a human broker who is addressing an Argolin named Pangol via a video link.
+She’s referring to Brock, the human broker who’s addressing an Argolin named Pangol via a video link.

-The Argolins have built a Leisure Hive but tourist numbers are down.
+The Argolins have built a Leisure Hive, however, tourist numbers are down this year.

-Sue: It’s a radioactive Center Parks in the middle of a recession, then?
+Sue: So it’s a radioactive Center Parcs in the middle of a recession?
+Okay.

-Argolis is about to go bankrupt and a group of investors want to buy the whole planet.
+Argolis is about to go bankrupt, but thankfully a group of investors have offered to buy the entire planet.